 Children 5-12-years-old must be brought to the airport of departure by a parent or responsible adult who remains with the child until boarding, and who must furnish PenAir with satisfactory evidence that the child will be met by another parent or responsible adult upon arrival at his/her destination.
 The parent or guardian must remain in the boarding area until the child’s flight has departed.

 Children over 13 are to be considered adults when traveling alone.
 Ages 13-17 may request unaccompanied minor service with all applicable fees and restriction.

 A special service advisory provided by PenAir must be fully completed and signed by the parent or guardian of a child under the age of 13.

 Infants on Lap

 If a passenger seat is not available for an infant less than 2 years old, an adult may hold the infant.
-If a passenger seat is available for an infant less than two years old, the infant may be secured in an approved “child restraint system (i.e. car seat)”.
+If a passenger seat is available for an infant less than 2 years old, the infant may be secured in an approved “child restraint system (i.e. car seat)”.
 If a child restraint system is not available, the infant less than 2 years old may be held on an adult’s lap (not under the adult’s safety belt) provided the child does not occupy or use any restraining device.